deeboot10/deeboot10/README.md

 - 👋 Hi, I’m @deeboot10
-- 👀 I’m interested in learning front-end Web-Development
+- 👀 I’m interested in FrontEnd Web Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React Native
-- 📫 How to reach me: @krupnikovicuros (instagram)
+- 📫 How to reach me: @krupnikovicuros (telegram, instagram)

 <!---
 deeboot10/deeboot10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.